whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 draft: false
 menu: "main"
 weight: 3
-description: "This chapter explains reflective equilibrium as a moral methodology, and presents several arguments for utilitarianism (and similar consequentialist views) over competing approaches to ethics."
+description: "This chapter explains reflective equilibrium as a moral methodology, and presents several arguments for utilitarianism over non-consequentialist approaches to ethics."
 gradientTop: "#012147"
 gradientBottom: "#084BC7"
 ---